PreSeries Bulk Pre-Workout Review

 Not what you’re looking for?
 See your best options in our

-– Top 3 Pre Workout Page –
+Top 3 Pre Workout Page

 There’s a weird mix of great ingredients, along with ineffective ingredients that can cause side effects in PreSeries Bulk.

-Transparent Labs has clearly done their research, as they’ve added the ‘smart-caffeine’ combo of L-Theanine and Caffeine.
+The guys at Transparent Labs have clearly done their research, as they’ve added the ‘smart-caffeine’ combo of L-Theanine and Caffeine.

-Betaine is another questionable choice, as it’s not shown to provide any benefits in any study – but it causes fishy odors in you breath and body secretions, which isn’t pleasant.
+Betaine is another questionable choice, as it’s not shown to provide any benefits in any study.
+Betaine also causes fishy odors in your breath and body secretions, which isn’t pleasant.

-We recommend you look for a pre workout that’s free from side effects, and includes more key ingredients like Creatine Monohydrate and Beetroot Extract.
+We recommend you look for a pre-workout that’s free from side effects, and includes more key ingredients like Creatine Monohydrate and Beetroot Extract.